-- 2.23 Each duly elected senator shall serve on a Senate or Senate appointed university committee. - 2.24 Senate and Senate-appointed university committees should seek student participation when the committees deem it desirable.
-The Associated Students shall recommend students to the Committee on Committees and Elections, and such students shall be in academic good standing. - 2.25 All committees reporting to or through the Senate shall be authorized by the Senate. - 2.3 Times of Nomination and Appointment.
+- 2.2.1.
+Members of Senate and Senate-appointed university committees shall be nominated or appointed by the Senate either by the Chair or Vice Chair at the Senate's direction or by the Committee on Committees and Elections.
+Procedure for electing nominees for committees shall be prescribed by the Committee on Committees and Elections in accordance with these Bylaws. - 2.2.2.
+The Committee on Committees and Elections shall see that committees reflect overall an unbiased and reasonable representation of the faculty. - 2.2.3.
+Each duly elected senator shall serve on a Senate or Senate appointed university committee. - 2.2.4.
+Senate and Senate-appointed university committees should seek student participation when the committees deem it desirable.
+The Associated Students shall recommend students to the Committee on Committees and Elections, and such students shall be in academic good standing. - 2.2.5.
+All committees reporting to or through the Senate shall be authorized by the Senate. - 2.3.
+Times of Nomination and Appointment.
 The Committee on Committees and Elections shall be constituted for the upcoming academic year at the final regularly scheduled Senate meeting of the previous academic year.
-The committee shall have presented a full slate of nominees to Senate and Senate-appointed committees by the last Senate meeting of each academic year. - 2.31 All terms of office begin June 1, or at the time of appointment, and conclude May 31 in the final year of the term.
+The committee shall have presented a full slate of nominees to Senate and Senate-appointed committees by the last Senate meeting of each academic year. - 2.3.1.
+All terms of office begin June 1, or at the time of appointment, and conclude May 31 in the final year of the term.

-2.4 Referrals
+2.4.
+Referrals